 The nurse in our story developed symptoms consistent with influenza three days after working with Patient #1 and Patient #2 (which is the usual 1- to 4-day incubation period for influenza).
 Due to symptoms, she only worked a partial shift that day.
 Suspecting her symptoms may be influenza, she used a mask until relief staff was available.
 She returned home and was able to care for herself without medical intervention.
 She was not tested for influenza and remained off work for one week.
 She is still undecided about receiving the flu vaccine.

-12) Influenza vaccine is safe as well as effective.
-There have been some rare complications to the vaccine: Guillian-Barre in the 1970′s and the recent reports that prior vaccination may have made disease from H1N1 worse.
+- Influenza vaccine is safe as well as effective.
+There have been some rare complications to the vaccine: Guillain-Barré syndrome in the 1970s and the recent reports that prior vaccination may have made disease from H1N1 worse.
 Biologic systems are complex, but I look at vaccines as much safer than seat belts and air bags, both of which can cause injury and death.
 I would still prefer to be in a car accident with seat belts and air bags and work during the flu season with vaccination.

-15) I have little (actually none) respect for HCW’s who do not get vaccinated.
+- I have little (actually none) respect for HCWs who do not get vaccinated.
 We have a professional and moral obligation to place our patients first.
 I think those who do not get vaccinated, except for a minority with a valid allergy, are dumb asses.
 Here is a copy of my yearly screed over at Medscape:

 This essay is, I would like to clarify, directed at healthcare providers, not patients.
 Healthcare providers have no excuse to avoid the flu vaccine: they have access to the world’s medical knowledge and should be able to rise above superstition and ignorance.
 Yes, I too am a Dumb Ass, but for different reasons.